VonHeikemen/devlog/content/web-development/dealing-with-side-effects-and-pure-functions-in-javascript.md

 ```

 It may not look like much but this is actually enough to be useful.
-You can start to composing your effects without triggering any changes to the environment.
+You can start composing your effects without triggering any changes to the environment.
 You can now do stuff like this.

 ```js
 const persist = (data) => {